jerdog/auth0-blog/_posts/2018-09-06-developing-a-real-time-collaborative-editor-with-nodejs-and-express.markdown

 As you can see in the file above, you are calling `textSyncInstance.createEditor` to create the real-time, collaborative editor.
 Also, there are a few other things that you are passing to this function that you should know about:

 * `docId`: This is the ID of the document that will be loaded into the editor on creation.
 Previously, you created a `slug` which you used to create a unique URL.
 The function `document.URL.slice(document.URL.lastIndexOf("/") + 1)` gets the part of the URL after the last slash (e.g., from the URL `localhost:3000/note/yajdzfr2w78`, it extracts `yajdzfr2w78`) and that gets loaded as the `docId` into the editor on creation.
-This is important because the `docId` enables other users join the same editing session.
+This is important because the `docId` enables other users to join the same editing session.
 Essentially, all TextSync editors with the same `docId` belong to the same editing session.

 * `element`: This is the DOM element that will contain the text editor.
 This may be either a CSS selector or a reference to the element object.